 Contrary to our increasingly backwards collective worldview of late, it appears that Australians are actually bunch of forward-looking early adopters.
 (Really!
 There is hope for us yet!)
 Our uniquely hysterical and deeply nostalgic response to cultural zeitgeists such as ABBA and the Beatles are proof of this quick uptake on popular culture and ‘the new’.
 The NGV’s current exhibition Mid-Century Modern makes wonderfully apparent just how early-adopting Australia’s postwar community were – showcasing a beautifully curated show rich with innovative furniture in a brave new world of (then) high-tech materials and materials.

-Like to visit Mid-Century Modern courtesy of Ruby Slipper?
+Like to visit Mid-Century Modern courtesy of Ruby Assembly?
 We’ve got two tickets up for grabs … details at the bottom of this post.

 A day out at NGV Federation Square for Mid-Century Modern – I love how the steps of Melbourne’s communal heart deepen year-by-year into delicious hazlenut-raspberry shortcake shades.